wiesenthal/AI-Powered-Workflow-Engine/README.md

 # Workflow Engine

-An system to execute tasks and steps defined in a declarative JSON-based language.
+Executes tasks and steps defined in a declarative JSON-based language.
+Uses a LLM with In-Context-Learning to generate typescript functions that execute unrecognized steps.

 Frontend Repo: https://github.com/wiesenthal/workflow-engine-frontend/tree/main